wangjieest/PAF/README.md

 wherever needed (cross-source/cross-module), we just need to include the interface file for foo_i. (consistent with the interface usage scenario, no additional actions are required).

 this is magic show time, which creates local objects with parameter.

+    // just include the interface file and use it as below
+    // you need not know where the implementation file was, it will be in another module, or a pluginable module.
+    #include "foo_i.h"
     auto obj = CREATE_OBJECT(foo_i, 42); // std::shared_ptr<foo_i>
     printf("%d", obj->bar()); // 43